 Preparing Early

-In addition, students throughout high school should pursue challenging and interesting studies and commit to extracurricular activities.
-Then be ready to apply.
+Step one: throughout high school, you should look for challenging and interesting courses to take, build experience as a leader, and commit to extracurricular activities.
+This general approach will help you be ready to apply.

 August, Senior Year